fahsuanlin/tms_holder/README.md

 A perspective view of an example implementation of a multi-axis lockable positioning system, showing both the external actuator of the locking mechanism and the distal functional component.

-## Publication
-- US Provisional Patent No. 63/459,799
-- "Design of a holder for the improved maneuvering of the concurrent TMS-MRI setup", Hsin-Ju Lee, KJ Woudsma, Moh Ishraq, Fa-Hsuan Lin, *Brain Stimulation* (under review)